MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 .. warning::

    As this behavior can be disabled at build time, the drawing log flags are meant to be used as a **debugging hint** when the application does not display what the developer expects.
-   The VEE port must **not** rely on applications throwing an exception if an error was reported, or on the drawing log flags being reset after the display is flushed.
+   The VEE Port must **not** rely on applications throwing an exception if an error was reported, or on the drawing log flags being reset after the display is flushed.

 .. note::